dapperlabs/studio-platform-smart-contracts/README.md

 - Classification (Name TBC: example, PLAYER_GAME, TEAM_GAME, PLAYER_MELT, TEAM_MELT)
 - Metadata (stored as a string map.
 This can technically be anything, but the agreeed upon fields are as follows)
   - PlayType
-  - HomeTeamName
-  - AwayTeamName
-  - TeamName
+  - GameID
   - GameDate
+  - GameMatchday
+  - GameSeason
+  - GameHighlightedTeam
+  - GameTime
-  - HomeTeamScore
+  - GameScore
-  - AwayTeamScore
+  - GameHalf
   - PlayerFirstName
   - PlayerLastName
+  - PlayerJerseyName
   - PlayerPosition
   - PlayerNumber
+  - PlayerCountry
+  - PlayerOptaID

 **Transactions**
 - CreatePlay: Mints a new Play on Flow